snoopryan123/academic-kickstart/content/home/experience.md

   date_end = "2018-12-14"
   weight = 5
   description = """
-* Assist Business School professor and psychology Ph.D. candidate with study to understand how the brain computes and represents values that allow an individual to make his economic decisions
+* Assist Business School professor and psychology Ph.D. candidate with study to understand how the brain computes and represents values that allow an individual to make economic decisions
 * Build and maintain a [Pygame](https://www.pygame.org/news) program, used in conjunction with a [dynamometer](https://en.wikipedia.org/wiki/Dynamometer), to present participants with incentivized (paid) choice dilemmas and measure their reactions
 * Collected and analyzed data to develop model to predict decision making